-Valentin Schwabenland, born in about 1743, married Maria Angela Orschied on 6 May 1764 in the Evangelical Church of Kriegsfeld, a German village located 17 kilometers southwest of Alzey in what today is the state of Rheinland-Palatinate.
+Valentin Schwabenland, born in about 1743, married Maria Angela Orschied on 6 May 1764 in the Evangelical Church of Kriegsfeld, a German village located 17 kilometers southwest of Alzey in what today is the state of Rheinland-Pfalz.
 Their son, Johann Daniel, was born 4 February 1765 in Kriegsfeld.

 Valentin Schwabenland and his family, along with Johannes, Valentin's brother who had been born in about 1749, immigrated to Russia as colonists of the recruiter LeRoy.
 They departed from the port of Lübeck aboard the ship Die Junger Friederika with skipper Christian Korsholm at the helm.
 They arrived at the port in Oranienbaum on 18 June 1766.